LucidOpsHQ/shottys-cola-service/DOCUMENT_FETCHING_README.md

 - 2Captcha API key should be kept secret
 - Never commit `.env` file to version control
 - Use `.env.example` as template only
-- PDFs are transmitted securely to Airtable via HTTPS
+- HTML documents are transmitted securely to Airtable via HTTPS

 ## Performance

 ### Timing Estimates (per record)
-- No captcha: ~3-5 seconds
+- No captcha: ~1-2 seconds
-- With captcha: ~40-70 seconds (depends on 2Captcha queue)
+- With captcha: ~35-65 seconds (depends on 2Captcha queue)
-- PDF generation: ~2-3 seconds
-- Airtable upload: ~1-2 seconds
+- Airtable upload: ~1 second

 ### Batch Processing
-- 10 records without captchas: ~5 minutes
+- 10 records without captchas: ~2-3 minutes
-- 10 records with captchas: ~10-15 minutes
+- 10 records with captchas: ~8-12 minutes

 ## Future Enhancements